jezzsantos/saastack/docs/design-principles/0100-email-delivery.md

 * Since an inbound API request to any API backend can yield of the order ~10 emails per API call, delivering them all reliably across HTTP can require many seconds/minutes of time, if you consider the possibility of retries and back-offs, etc. We simply could not afford to keep API clients blocked and waiting while email delivery takes place, let alone the risk of timing out their connection to the inbound API call in the first place.
 * Delivery of some emails is critical to the functioning of the product, and this data cannot be lost, in a failure. e.g. Consider the email sent to a user to confirm the registration of their new account, or the SMS used to provide two-factor authentication to gain access to your account.
 These messages must be delivered, albeit in a reasonably short period of time.

-Fortunately, an individual email arriving in a person's inbox, or SMS text message arriving on your phone, is not a time-critical and synchronous usability function to begin with.
+Fortunately, an individual email arriving in a person's inbox, or SMS text message arriving to your phone, is not a time-critical and synchronous usability function to begin with.

 > Some delay, in the order of seconds to minutes, is anticipated by the user, and is common even today.